jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 ## Tyrosine recombination classification for RIT element data-mining

-*Master's thesis work on tyrosine recombinases and recombinase-in-trio elements.*
+*BINF6999 thesis work on tyrosine recombinases and recombinase-in-trio elements.*

+**Documentation in progress!*8

 --------------------------------------------------------------------